christopherpoole/pygamma/README.md

 RESEARCH USE ONLY

 Currently an n-dimensional version of gamma evaluation is the only algorithm implemented.
-The resolution in the sample and reference cannot be different, and each axis of sample and reference respectively must be the same resolution.
+The resolution in the sample and reference cannot be different, however each axis of sample and reference respectively can be a different resolution.

     from dta import gamma_evaluation